You have ANGi questions, and we have ANGi answers. Find them all below.

 What if I lose cell service?

-And since ANGi communicates through your wireless provider and requires a signal at all times for full functionality, you might wonder what happens if your ride takes you outside of cell service?
+Since ANGi needs to connect to the Ride App which requires a signal at all times for full functionality, you might wonder what happens if your ride takes you outside of cell service?
 In this scenario, ANGi is able to monitor your safety differently.

 Yes, you can link your STRAVA® account to the Ride App.
 Once you’ve done so, simply record your ride in the Ride App and it will automatically post to STRAVA® when you’re done riding.